 Established in 1993 by the Riverside Telescope Makers Conference (RTMC), Nightfall is now presented by the Riverside Astronomical Society, Inc. (RAS) with assistance and support from Woodland Hills Camera & Telescopes.
 This autumn star party is unique among star parties because it takes place at a desert resort that creates a dark, red-light-only environment throughout the hotel property and RV park for at least three nights.
 The skies are beautifully dark yet there’s a hardware store, grocery store, and restaurants just down the street.

 Borrego Springs, the unincorporated city in which Nightfall is held each year, was only the 2nd location to be designated an International Dark Sky Community (IDSC) by the International Dark-Sky Association (IDA).
 As the press release notes:

 IDSC certification recognizes Borrego Springs’ exceptional commitment to dark sky protection and restoration throughout the community.
 The IDSC program was established in 2001 by the IDA, a Tucson, AZ based non-profit organization dedicated to preserving the nighttime environment.
 Designees must adhere to stringent standards that protect the natural night sky and ensure the continuation of this protection through community directives.

-Nightfall presents a great opportunity to bring family and friends to a star party.
+Nightfall provides a great opportunity to bring family and friends to a star party.
 While they may be put off by the conditions found at typical star parties (tent camping, freezing cold, little to do during the day), Nightfall is a whole different ball game with amenities like pools, air-conditioned rooms, nearby restaurants, a grocery store, and a well-stocked hardware store — and dark night skies to boot!
 The resort is surrounded by the expansive Anza-Borrego Desert State Park, which offers nearby hiking, off-roading adventures, and sightseeing.